CharlieQLe/course-assistant/docs/docs-final.md

 			}

-		TASKS // Another collection holds all tasks created by a specific user
+		TASKS('tasks') // Another collection holds all tasks created by a specific user

 			Task 1 { // Each task has a unique id, name, user, description, date, time